 While the Office of Aging and Disability Services (OADS) provides developmental services to approximately 5000 individuals, there are thousands more Mainers who meet the federal criteria of having a developmental disability.
 Some receive appropriate services through another section of MaineCare such as Section 19, 20, or 50.
 Some have multiple diagnoses and receive services such as Section 65 or 96 which may create emphasis on alternative diagnoses, leading to less than effective/efficient care.
 Some do well with no services at all.
+Some do not, Some are in the criminal justice system.
 MDDC hears from/of many Mainers with significant intellectual and developmental impairments and their family members who simply do not qualify for services.
 They struggle to obtain and retain housing, transportation, employment, and healthcare.
-These people are disproportionately poor and impacted by such issues as Maine's response to Medicaid expansion, affordable housing policy, and income based supports such as SNAP, TANF, general assistance, and heating subsidies.
+These people are disproportionately poor and have been impacted by such issues as Maine's response to Medicaid expansion, affordable housing policy, and income based supports such as SNAP, TANF, general assistance, and heating subsidies.